-Memories of team orders in Austria should act as a stark warning to Ferrari
+Ferrari, Carlos Sainz and how Austria team orders should act as a stark warning

-Carlos Sainz ignored team orders at Silverstone in a clear contrast to 20 years ago in Austria when Rubens Barichello obeyed an instruction to step aside
+Carlos Sainz ignored team orders at Silverstone in a clear contrast to 20 years ago in Austria when Rubens Barrichello obeyed an instruction to step aside

 Amid the myriad of talking points after Sunday’s exhilarating British Grand Prix at Silverstone, one incident which has not gone unnoticed involved race-winner Carlos Sainz’s very direct and forthright rebuttal to Ferrari’s instruction to impose team orders; a call which effectively earned him his maiden Formula 1 victory.